 Resource Efficient and Cleaner Production assessment is most often divided in five phases.
-It should be noted that the same methodology can be applied to reduce risks and energy consumption.

 Planning and organisation starts once one or a few persons in the company become interested in Resource Efficient and Cleaner Production.
 A Resource Efficient and Cleaner Production assessment can be initiated after a conscious decision has been made by the management to take action.

 Experience from a growing number of companies shows that the following elements are important for the successful start of a Resource Efficient and Cleaner Production programme:

 Plant management has to set the stage for Resource Efficient and Cleaner Production activities, in order to ensure collaboration and participation.
 Management commitment may be reflected in environmental policy statements, however, the actual behaviour of the management is at least equally important as written statements.